heisenware/vrpc-js/examples/01-agent/README.md

 With that you made your Node.js code remotely callable!

-Convince yourself and point your browser to [live.vrpc.io](https://live.vrpc.io).
-Log in using `public.vrpc` as domain name and leave the token empty.
+Convince yourself and point your browser to
+[VRPC - Live](https://live.vrpc.io) and use `vrpc` as domain name.
 You should see your agent online (it uses your user-, host- and platform name).

 Or call your code from another piece of code running somewhere else on the planet.
 Follow e.g. the `Node.js Client` example.